 - Unscientific motives: IARC uses a network of feral (anti-industry, pro-organic) journalists, regularly feeding them information to either defend IARC or discredit others who challenge them as Monsanto shills.

-- Lack of integrity: The IARC press statement responding to a Reuters exposé led with a screenshot of the Reuters page with an advertisement in a side column from Bayer Crop Science.
+- Lack of integrity: The IARC press statement responding to a Reuters exposé led with a screenshot of the Reuters page with a revolving advertisement in a side column from Bayer Crop Science.
 This was a cheap attempt to discredit the media group as an industry mouthpiece.

 This seems quite clear: With these 30 counts, we can safely conclude that IARC has become a corrupted organisation (ten would have been enough).
 IARC no longer has the credibility to be considered as a scientific agency.
 As for its present ambition, it’s monographs should not be allowed to serve as evidence in US tort lawsuits: they are not only impractical hazard assessments, they are scandal-ridden, ill-motivated and lacking integrity.